Tanglement

 (was No. 3)

-Tenyo seems to have re-numbered their Computer Puzzler series (or someone copied Tenyo) - below are two box backs showing different numberings.
+Tenyo seems to have re-numbered their Computer Puzzler series (or someone copied Tenyo) - above are two box backs showing different numberings.
 Numbers 1, 2, and 4 are the same, but the square-shaped No. 3 has become No. 5 and a Gordian Knot / Loony Loop - type has usurped its place...

 I think I figured out the point of Puzzler No. 4.
 The string loop needs to be between the lobes of the heart - see in the lower left diagram, where the two arcs make a "closed" loop (at least when seen edge on)?
 Right through there.